Check Your Ductwork

 Even if your ducts are insulated, insulation won’t stop air leaks.
 Dirt streaks in the insulation are a sign air is leaking from the ducts.

-To check your duct system, start with a visual inspection.
+To check your ducts, start with a visual inspection.
 Most connections on the duct system are not sealed properly.
 Materials such as duct tape do not provide a permanent seal.
 Tape adhesives dry out over time.
 Instead, experts advise using duct sealing mastic, a thick paste, between all connections.

 It is especially important to seal leaks in connections and seams in or from the air handling unit, plenums and their connections to the rectangular ductwork.
-Now is the perfect time for do-it-yourselfers to work on this project, while attics are cool.
+The perfect time for Do-It-Yourselfers to work on this project are in the cooler months when attics aren’t too hot.
 If you don’t care to do the work yourself, a service call from a qualified cooling and heating specialist may save you hundreds of dollars each year.